WaterSloth4431/Sloths-Unity-Tools/README.md

 Open Sloth’s Material Merger from the Tools menu

 Click Get Selected Materials to validate them, then Merge Materials to combine and replace all references

+Sloth’s Material Slot Editor

+An Editor tool that exposes and allows direct editing of individual material slots on a selected GameObject and all its child renderers, bypassing Unity’s limited default material UI.

+How to Use

+Select a GameObject in the Scene

+Open Sloth’s Material Slot Editor from the Tools menu

+Assign or swap materials per slot for the object and its children in the custom UI